Andrea Bargnani: 2013–14 season

 On 10 July 2013, Bargnani was traded to the New York Knicks in exchange for Steve Novak, Marcus Camby and Quentin Richardson, along with a future first-round draft pick (2016) and two future second-round draft picks (2014 and 2017).

-On 18 December 2013, in a game at the Milwaukee Bucks, with 20 seconds remaining in overtime in which the Knicks held a two-point lead, Bargnani received an offensive rebound and, instead of dribbling out the clock or getting fouled to go to the free throw line, for reasons only known to him, shot a three-pointer that missed.
-The game went into double-overtime as a result, where the Knicks outscored the Bucks 13–7 to hold on for a 107–101 win.
+On 18 December 2013, in a game at the Milwaukee Bucks, with 20 seconds remaining in overtime in which the Knicks held a two-point lead, Bargnani received an offensive rebound and shot a three-pointer that missed (instead of dribbling out the clock or getting fouled to go to the free throw line).
+The game went into double-overtime as a result, where the Knicks fortunately outscored the Bucks 13–7 to hold on for a 107–101 win.

 On 22 January 2014, in a loss to the Philadelphia 76ers, Bargnani suffered a torn ligament in his left elbow after a failed dunk attempt, and was ruled out indefinitely, eventually missing the rest of the regular season.
 The Knicks finished the season at 37–45 and missed the playoffs.